 In examining Table 5.0-1, there are a number of terms that must be defined.
-A factor, variable, or treatment refers to one
+A factor, variable, or treatment refers to one of the primary experimental manipulations, of which there were two:

 - 1) assigning participants to systems; System A, B, and/or C, and - 2) assigning participants to one of the two conditions, Experimental (MICASA) or Control (manual method).